MorgDzh/Minecraft-React-Js/README.md

 ## Intoduction

-Beautiful minecraft clone written in react with using three.js
+Beautiful minecraft clone written on react.js with using three.js